ArashAzma/Multi-Thread-Shopping/README.md

 ![alt text](images/2.png)

 #### 5. Scores Thread
- - Gets Scores for items from users and updates them
+ - Gets Scores for items from users and send them for threads that read items from files to update them
  - Updates last modified time for items that have changed

 ![alt text](images/3.png)